LaxarJS/mashup-demo/README.md

 Now you can browse the optimized demo at [http://localhost:8001/index.html](http://localhost:8001/index.html).

-Instead of using `npm start`, you can use any web server on your machine by having it serve the `mashup_demo` directory.
+Instead of using `npm start`, you can use any web server on your machine by having it serve the `mashup-demo` directory.

-Try modifying the widgets under `includes/widgets/mashup_demo` to get a feel for how a LaxarJS application works.
+Try modifying the widgets under `includes/widgets/mashup-demo` to get a feel for how a LaxarJS application works.

 Read the [tutorial](docs/mashup_tutorial.md) to get further information about how this application was implemented.